Thinking about buying the BodyCraft VR100 Rowing Machine?

 Just take your time and everything will be ok!

 - Basic monitor

 - Does not mimic on water rowing resistance

 - Low warranty for price

 Consumer reviews for the BodyCraft VR100 have been mixed and also very low the past 2 years.
-It seems this machine has been phased out by newer, more advanced models.
+It seems this model has been phased out by newer, more advanced models.

 While some consumers really liked the strong resistance, others did not.
-Many users also complained about the low quality monitor.
+Many users also complained about the low quality monitor in their review.

 It seemed like consumers with low expectations really enjoyed this product but people with prior experience or knowledge of other options were disappointed.

 You can read more BodyCraft VR100 Rowing Machine reviews here.